 Portrait below of Catherine of Aragon.

 In the map below you can see the various stages of reconquest over many centuries.
-The gradual reconquest took place in a 'north to south' direction - the south being the final territory to be taken back by the Spaniards.
+The gradual reversal of rule took place in a 'north to south' direction - the south remaining Arabic for the longest period of time.

-León and Navarra were the first areas to defeat the Moors.
+León and Navarra were the first areas to return to Spanish rule.

 Castilla and Aragón were the second areas.

-Córdoba and Granada were the last to take back control.
+Córdoba and Granada were the last to return to Spanish rule.